ZackGheen/Pewlett-Hackard-Analysis/README.md

-Deliverable 1: The Number of Retiring Employees by Title Deliverable Requirements:
+## Deliverable 1: The Number of Retiring Employees by Title
+Deliverable Requirements:
-Using the ERD you created in this module as a reference and your knowledge of SQL queries, create a Retirement Titles table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
-Because some employees may have multiple titles in the database—for example, due to promotions—you’ll need to use the DISTINCT ON statement to create a table that contains the most recent title of each employee.
+Using our ERD we created a Retirement Titles table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
+Because some employees may have multiple titles in the database—for example, due to promotions; we needed to use the DISTINCT ON statement to create a table that contains the most recent title of each employee.
 Then, use the COUNT() function to create a final table that has the number of retirement-age employees by most recent job title.

-A query is written and executed to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955
+we wrote and executed a query to create a Retirement Titles table for employees who are born between January 1, 1952 and December 31, 1955
-The Retirement Titles table is exported as retirement_titles.csv ​A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.
+The Retirement Titles table is exported as retirement_titles.csv.
+​A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.
 The Unique Titles table is exported as unique_titles.csv A query is written and executed to create a Retiring Titles table that contains the number of titles filled by employees who are retiring.